hashirsarwar/GSoC-20-Report/README.md

 ### Fixed an unexpected typeahead behavior

-Typeahead in the navbar didn't close unless an option is selected from the typeahead itself.
+Typeahead in the navbar didn't close unless an option was selected from the typeahead itself.
 The code causing this bug was investigated addressed in my PR.

 *Related PR*
 Fix binding of event handler to blur event [#15945](https://github.com/zulip/zulip/pull/15945)